The Pricing Gap

 How does that happen?
 First you need to figure out why your clients want to hire you.
 What do they value?
 That insight influences how much you charge.

-Sandy does tax preparation for wineries, but never considered the end value from her services.
+Sandy, an enrolled agent, does tax preparation for wineries, but never considered the end value from her services.
 She could easily outline the workflow.
-But, she was uncertain about the end value.
+But, she felt uncertain about the end value.

 So we rolled up our sleeves to figure out three key deliverables.